digitallawyer/openlegaldictionary/_definitions/ubi-re-vera.md

 ---
 title: Ubi Re Vera
 permalink: "/definitions/ubi-re-vera.html"
-body: where ln reality; when in truth or in point of fact Cro.
+body: where in reality; when in truth or in point of fact Cro.
 Ellz.
 645; Cro.
 Jac.
   4
 published_at: '2018-07-07'
 layout: post